teleivo/puppet-openmrs-radiologydcm4chee/README.md

 ##Overview

-Puppet control repository including vagrant to automatically create required infrastructure for [OpenMRS] (http://openmrs.org/), [dcm4chee] (http://www.dcm4che.org/) and [openmrs-module-radiologydcm4chee] (https://github.com/openmrs/openmrs-module-radiologydcm4chee)
+Puppet control repository including vagrant to automatically create required infrastructure for [OpenMRS] (http://openmrs.org/), [dcm4chee] (http://www.dcm4che.org/) and [openmrs-module-radiology] (https://github.com/openmrs/openmrs-module-radiology)

 ##Project Description

 This project is a puppet control repository using [r10k] (https://github.com/puppetlabs/r10k) which helps you to provision a server running dcm4chee and OpenMRS.

-The goal is to ease development and help get people started with the OpenMRS module [openmrs-module-radiologydcm4chee] (https://github.com/openmrs/openmrs-module-radiologydcm4chee) a module adding RIS capabilities to OpenMRS.
+The goal is to ease development and help get people started with the OpenMRS module [openmrs-module-radiology] (https://github.com/openmrs/openmrs-module-radiology) a module adding RIS capabilities to OpenMRS.

 The provisioning of openmrs and dcm4chee is done by the following custom puppet modules:
 * [teleivo/dcm4chee] (https://github.com/teleivo/puppet-dcm4chee)